 In the previous experiment, we have demonstrated that FlowCutter produces the best contraction orders.
-In this section, we look at the Parteo-cut sets of five graphs in more detail.
+In this section, we look at the Parteo cut sets of five graphs in more detail.
 These are the DIMACS California and Nevada, Colorado, USA, and Europe graphs and a Central European subgraph.

-Experimental Setup For each of these graphs we report the results in a table similar to Table 2.
-With the exception of FlowCutter, we ran each of the algorithms for various maximum imbalance input parameters (max ε column), effectively sampling the Pareto-set computed by each partitioner.
+Experimental Setup.
+For each of these graphs, we report the results in a table similar to Table 2.
+With the exception of FlowCutter, we ran each of the algorithms for various maximum imbalance input parameters (max $\epsilon$ column), effectively sampling the Pareto set computed by each partitioner.
 We report the imbalance of the produced cut.
-This achieved imbalance can be smaller than the input parameter which is only a maximum.
+This achieved imbalance can be smaller than the input parameter, which is only a maximum.
 We further report the size of each cut and indicate whether both sides of the cut form connected subgraphs.
 Finally, we report the running time needed to compute each cut.
-To compute all reported cuts, i.e., the sampled Pareto-set, all partitioners except FlowCutter need the sum over all reported running times.
+To compute all reported cuts, i.e., the sampled Pareto set, all partitioners except FlowCutter need the sum over all reported running times.

-For FlowCutter we use a slightly different setup.
-We compute a set of Pareto-cuts using FlowCutter and then pick the best cut from this set that has an imbalance below the requested maximum.
-This means that for FlowCutter one can compute all reported cuts within the time needed to compute the cut for the input parameter max $\epsilon = 0$.
+For FlowCutter, we use a slightly different setup.
+We compute a set of Pareto cuts using FlowCutter and then pick the best cut from this set that has an imbalance below the requested maximum.
+This means that for FlowCutter, one can compute all reported cuts within the time needed to compute the cut for the input parameter max $\epsilon = 0$ .

-PUNCH In [16], a competing algorithm named PUNCH was introduced.
+PUNCH.
+In [16], a competing algorithm named PUNCH was introduced.
 Unfortunately, we do not have access to an implementation of it.
 We therefore cannot perform experiments with this algorithm.
 However, for the USA and Europe graphs, the original authors [16] report cut sizes for an imbalance of 3%.
 In their experimental setup, PUNCH is run 100 times with varying random seeds.
-On average, PUNCH finds a cut with 130 edges for Europe and 70 edges for the USA.
-The minimum cut size over 100 runs is 129 respectively 69 edges.
-K1.0 finds a cut with 130 edges for Europe graph and 69 edges for the USA.
-We conclude, that the performance of PUNCH is comparable in terms of quality to K1.0.
+On average, PUNCH finds a cut with 130 edges for the Europe graph and 70 edges for the USA graph.
+The minimum cut size over 100 runs is 129 and 69 edges, respectively.
+K1.0 finds a cut with 130 edges for the Europe graph and 69 edges for the USA graph.
+We conclude that the performance of PUNCH is comparable in terms of quality to K1.0.

-Instance Selection Selecting meaningful and representative testing instances is difficult as can be seen from Table 2.
-For the imbalance between 20% and 50% all partitioners with the exception of Metis find a cut of the same size.
+Instance Selection.
+Selecting meaningful and representative testing instances is difficult as can be seen from Table 2.
+For the imbalance between 20% and 50%, all partitioners with the exception of Metis find a cut of the same size.
 One can argue that this imbalance range is the most relevant for our application.
 It is therefore hard to argue, based on this experiment, whether one partitioner is better than another in terms of cut quality because they are all quasi the same.
-All cuts with 61 edges divide the USA along the Mississippi river into east and west.
-This cut is so pronounced that nearly all partitioners manage to find it.
-However, we cannot conclude from this experiment that all partitioners are interchangeable in terms of quality.
-This experiment only illustrates that the USA graph is in some sense an easy instance and therefore not a good testing instance.
-We therefore need to look at subgraphs of the USA to be able to observe the differences in quality, that definitely exist given the difference in contraction order qualities.
-We provide results for the DIMACS California and Nevada graph and the DIMACS Colorado graph in Tables 3 and 4.
-We also ran experiments on the DIMACS Europe graph.
-However, because of the special geographical topology of Europe, which we discuss in detail in Section 6.4, this graph is also non-representative.
-We therefore evaluate the algorithms on a Central European subgraph induced by nodes with a latitude $\in [45, 52]$ and a longitude $\in [-2, 11]$.
-This subgraph has about n = 7M nodes and m = 18M arcs.
+All cuts with 61 edges divide the United States along the Mississippi River into east and west.
+This cut is so

+Table 2.
+Results for the DIMACS USA Graph

-6.3.1 Discussion for USA
+6.3.1 Discussion for USA.
 As already outlined, we cannot deduce much from the experimental results for the USA graph.
 However, there are a few observations that are interesting nonetheless.
-Most of these observations are also valid for all other test instance.
+Most of these observations are also valid for all other test instances.
 We will therefore refrain from repeating these observations when discussing the other graphs.